Mildred Thompson: Teaching

 Thompson had a long and varied teaching career.
 From 1961 to 1964, as she was making her way as an artist in New York City, she taught elementary school for the New York City Board of Education.
 In Düren, Germany, she taught art and art history at the Eschweiler Volchoch Schule from 1965 to 1974.

-On being named Artist-in-Residence for the City of Tampa Thompson taught classes and workshops in painting, drawing, sculpture, and mural painting to adults and children at the Tampa Bay Art Center and other local venues.
+On being named Artist-in-Residence for the City of Tampa, Thompson taught classes and workshops in painting, drawing, sculpture, and mural painting to adults and children at the Tampa Bay Art Center and other local venues.
 She also had an "open door" policy at her studio on 7th Avenue in Ybor City.
 There, she wrote: "...anyone who wanted to come in and see could walk in.
 I felt it somehow served the community."
 As an Artist-in-Residence at Howard University she taught etching.
 When she lived in Paris, Thompson gave private lessons at her studio at 4 Rue de Parme from 1981 until her return to the States in 1985.
 From 1986 to 1989 she taught studio classes, art history and art theory at Agnes Scott College in Decatur, Georgia, and in Atlanta she taught at Morehouse College and Spelman College.
 From 1986 to 2000 Thompson taught at the Atlanta College of Art.

 Personal life

 Thompson had a sister, Ruth, and a partner, Donna Jackson.
 In her years in Atlanta, she was known for her purple Afro.

 She sang and played guitar in a band called We Do Blues, which Jackson was also in, which played regularly at Daddy D'Z, a barbecue place, and during lunch hours at Woodruff Park.
-"Mildred favored what I'd call 'happy blues' -- none of that 'My Baby Done Left Me' stuff," said band member Kerry Davis.
+"Mildred favored what I'd call 'happy blues' – none of that 'My Baby Done Left Me' stuff," said band member Kerry Davis.
 "She wrote uplifting songs like 'A Peacock in the Ghetto,' which is a favorite of mine.
 Her songs were flavored with humor and beauty but still had a bluesy sound."

 Public collections and gallery representation

-Thompson's work is in the permanent collections of the Smithsonian American Art Museum, National Museum of Women in the Arts, and Howard University, all in Washington, D.C., the Museum of Modern Art, the Brooklyn Museum; the Mott-Warsh Collection, the Birmingham Museum of Art, the Johnson Museum of Art at Cornell University, Museum of Fine Arts, Houston, Emory University, and the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.
+Thompson's work is in the permanent collections of the Smithsonian American Art Museum, National Museum of Women in the Arts, and Howard University, all in Washington, D.C., the Museum of Modern Art, the Brooklyn Museum; the Mott-Warsh Collection, the Birmingham Museum of Art, the Georgia Museum of Art, the Johnson Museum of Art at Cornell University, Museum of Fine Arts, Houston, Emory University, and the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.

 She is posthumously represented by Galerie Lelong in New York City and has an estate established under her name.